-(d) Amendment to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, Issued but not Yet Effective
+(c) Amendment to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors

 In February 2021, the International Accounting Standards Board ("IASB") issued 'Definition of Accounting Estimates' to help entities distinguish between accounting policies and accounting estimates.
 The amendment is effective for annual reporting periods beginning on or after January 1, 2023.
 Earlier adoption is permitted.
-The Company will adopt the amendment as of the effective date, and is currently assessing the impacts of adoption.